-In the Persian language, the word Tatar is first recorded in the 1200s AD, where it is used in reference to the hordes of Genghis Khan.
+In the Persian language, the word Tatar is first recorded in the 1200s AD, when it is used in reference to the hordes of Genghis Khan.
 According to the Oxford English Dictionary, the Mongols at the time referred to themselves as Tata.

 In many parts of Europe, the term Tatar (or Tartar) has historically been used to denote both the Mongols themselves and various Turkic peoples that are under Mongol rule, especially during the Golden Horde era.
 In Russia, ethnic Russians typically used the term Tatar for any Turkic-speaking or Mongolic-speaking person that they encountered in or near Russia.

-Over time, the usage shifted a bit, and the term Tatar became more strongly associated specificially with Turkic Muslims living in the Soviet Empire, especially the descendants of Muslim Volga Bulgars, Kipchaks, Cumans, and Turkicized Mongols or Turko-Mongols (Nogais), as well as certain other Turkic-speaking peoples such as the Siberian Tatars, Qasim Tatars, and Mishar Tatar.
+Over time, the usage shifted a bit, and the term Tatar became more strongly associated specifically with Turkic Muslims living in the Soviet Empire, especially the descendants of Muslim Volga Bulgars, Kipchaks, Cumans, and Turkicized Mongols or Turko-Mongols (Nogais), as well as certain other Turkic-speaking peoples such as the Siberian Tatars, Qasim Tatars, and Mishar Tatar.

 The spelling variation Tartar is believed to come from either Latin or French.
 It is used in many European languages.
-The extra r was probably added due to some association with Tartarus (also known as Tartaros) from Greek mythology; the deep abyss where the Titants are imprisoned.
+The extra r was probably added due to some association with Tartarus (also known as Tartaros) from Greek mythology; the deep abyss where the Titans are imprisoned.

 Are Tatars and Mongols the same thing?